 In some industrial sectors, state agencies frequently impose strict traceability prerequisites.

-This can help in the eventuality that a commodity has to be recalled so that the whole supply chain can be looked at again and examine the issue’s root cause.
-For instance, the General Food Law, which went into effect in 2002, imposes mandatory traceability requirements on food and feed enterprises operating in the EU.
+This can help in the eventuality that a commodity has to be recalled so that the whole supply chain can be examined again and the issue’s root cause examined.
+For instance, the General Food Law, which was enacted in 2002, imposes mandatory traceability requirements on food and feed enterprises operating in the EU.
 Therefore, developers must consider regulatory compliance in DevOps in the same manner.

-Thus, comprehensive traceability aids DevOps companies operating in various industries in their efforts to comply.
+Thus, comprehensive traceability aids DevOps companies operating in various industries to comply.
 This applies to many businesses, including financial services (a well-known regulatory quagmire).
 From HR software to healthcare organizations, various sectors’ software applications can be potentially bettered by DevOps traceability.

 Tracing code is a standard criterion that compliance standards demand.
 For instance, you won’t be able to satisfy the Systems and Organization Controls 2 (SOC 2) process integrity criterion unless you can give a detailed, supported description of each change made to your application’s source code.